euler0/mini-cmake-qt/README.md

 # Minimal CMake Template for Qt 5 Projects

+*This branch is for Qt 5.
+Visit [main](https://github.com/euler0/mini-cmake-qt/tree/main) branch if you are looking for the Qt 6 template.*

-[As I've briefly introduced](https://www.euler.kr/trl/2014/08/19/minimal-cmake-template/), this is a minimal, but complete and production-ready CMake project template for Qt 5 projects.
+This is a minimal, but complete and production-ready CMake project template for Qt 5 projects.
 This may be a starting point for your new application.
 If that is not intent to be a cross-platform project, you can clean up that stuffs from the template.

 ## Features
   * Handling all possible Qt stuffs (UI, resources, ~~translations~~)